 There’s a wealth of possibility in IMD with Rosti.

-In-mould decoration or in-mould labelling?
+In-mold decoration or in-mold labelling?

 There can sometimes be a little confusion around the names used for different injection moulding techniques.
 At Rosti, we use clear definitions for in-mould decoration and in-mould labelling to avoid any misunderstanding.
 This is all part of our transparent and client-friendly approach to your work.

-In-mould decoration involves using a polymer carrier, usually on a reel-to-reel device, to integrate graphics onto components.
+In-mold decoration involves using a polymer carrier, usually on a reel-to-reel device, to integrate graphics onto components.
 The carrier (or film) normally contains multiple versions of the design, so several components can be created from a single continuous film.

 In-mould labelling involves incorporating or embedding an object (most commonly a label) on to the surface of components.
-Unlike with in-mould decoration, each label has to be individually produced before it can be integrated onto a component.
+Unlike with in-mold decoration, each label has to be individually produced before it can be integrated onto a component.